alnmrts02/COVID-19-Data-Analysis/README.md

 # COVID 19 Data Analysis Project

 ## Project Overview
-The COVID-19 Data Analytics Project aims to analyze and visualize COVID-19 data to uncover trends, patterns, and insights about the pandemic's impact.
+The COVID-19 Data Analytics Project aims to analyse and visualize COVID-19 data to uncover trends, patterns, and insights about the pandemic's impact.
 The analysis includes case counts, death rates and vaccination progress across different regions and time periods.
 The project utilizes various data analytics and visualization techniques to present the findings effectively.

 ## Tools Used
 1. Excel